 Dogs can’t win specific competitions or shows if they’re not registered, and some owners won’t buy puppies that don’t have registered parents.

 Kennel clubs like AKC (American), CKC (Canadian), and KC (British, also the original kennel club) are primarily for pure breeds.
 Why?
 Because a pure breed has a standard that should be replicable to a fault.

 It should have a reliable pedigree and ancestry.
-A pure breed dog is guaranteed to be exactly like any other pure breed of its breed in necessary temperament and appearance.
+A pure breed dog is guaranteed to be exactly like any other pure bred of its breed in necessary temperament and appearance.
 Because of this standard, the dogs can be fairly judged against each other, against their prototype.

-So Why not Aussiedoodles?
+So Why not Register an Aussiedoodles?

 There is too much possible variation.
 While you can usually say with relative surety what their temperaments might be since both parent breeds are well-tempered, you cannot ever have a standard of size or coloring, or coat type.

 There would be no way to assure buyers that puppies will look a certain way or even behave the same across the entire litter.
 There is no definite and set standard that the crossbreed could be judged either in any formal show or in competitive sports.

 Aussiedoodles will be unable to be registered by either the AKC or CKC (the British KC has a few different registration rules so that it might be possible there).
 As such, they can’t compete in performance sports like herding or hunting.